 I’m a contemporary romance author, but many of the suggestions I provide below about how to research your book apply to multiple genres.
-Whether you are writing your debut novel (mine is called Twist of Fate, which I’ll be querying live to literary agents this weekend) or working on your twelfth, I hope my list contains a tip or two that you can use.
+Whether you are writing your debut novel (mine is called Sweet Redemption, which I’ll be querying live to literary agents this weekend) or working on your twelfth, I hope my list contains a tip or two that you can use.

 Research is essential to creating books that make people feel and that allow themselves to lose themselves in a rich setting that you’ve created.
 If you’re writing books set in New York like I am, then you better hope when a native New Yorker reads them that they aren’t thinking, well, this is way off.
 Research is an excellent tool to help you.